slipstream/SlipStreamDocumentation/documentation/administrator_guide/index.md

 |StratusLab            |  open source | available    |
 |VMWare vCloud         |  proprietary | available    |

-## SlipStream editions
+## SlipStream Edition

-SlipStream is available in two versions, the **Community** one and the **Enterprise** one.
+SlipStream is available in two editions, the **Community** one and the **Enterprise** one.

 Proprietary connectors (see above) are only available on the Enterprise edition.

-For each version we maintain three repositories:
+For each edition we maintain three repositories:

 - Snapshots (most recent code base but may be unstable)
-- Candidates (should be stable but this is not for production)
+- Candidates (possibly stable releases but not yet validated for production)
 - Releases (stable releases for production)